amitsahu3/Deep-Learning/Artificial Neural Networks (ANN)/readme.md

 * Neural Networks : are designed to mimic human brains
 * Neurons : smallest unit of NN that are responsible for input, processing, output

+  ## Problem : Given the bank customers dataset , a high churn rate is observed(customers leaving), look into the dataset to assess and analyse it

   ## Neural Networks
   * Neural networks are made of input neuron, hidden layers and output neurons
   * Each input neuron represents a feature and has weight and bias given to it